niacobel/CHAINS/docs/source/abin_launcher.benchmark.rst

 Then the script will store that information by either creating or updating a **final CSV file**.
 That file is a repeat of what was already present in the temporary file, enriched by the new data provided by the ``sacct`` command.

-The only thing left to do is then to make a copy of that final CSV file on your local computer and open it in your favorite spreadsheet like Microsoft Excel!
+The only thing left to do is then to make a copy of that final CSV file on your local computer and open it in your favorite spreadsheet! (like Microsoft Excel)

 Usage and configuration
 =======================

+Before starting to edit the files, you need to decide two important values:

+- ``benchmark_path``, which is the location of your benchmark directory, i.e the directory where all the output files of this benchmarking tool will be stored.
+- ``prefix``, which is the prefix that will be common to all the files created by this tool.

 Prepare the Jinja template
 --------------------------